JMiller7334/SwiftUI-Fitness-Watch-App/README.md

 ## Overview:
 Prototype wearable(watch-OS app) I designed as a concept companion app to my published app: Iron Journal.
-I decided not go the route of a wearable to act as an addition to my app for the time being so this acts as demo.
+I decided not go the route of a wearable to act as an addition to my app for the time being so this acts as a demo.

  + Written in Swift in Xcode using SwiftUI
  + MVVM architecture